• Skip to primary navigation

 ingredients

-Cooked leftover white rice: Any cooked long-grain rice works great for this recipe; brown rice works too.
+Cooked leftover white rice: Cooked long grain rice works great for this recipe; you can also use another type of rice, such as brown rice.

 Sauce and seasoning: A list of typical Asian spices, such as light and dark soy sauce, sesame oil, and Shaoxing cooking wine.
 You can get them in any major grocery store.
 Some people prefer their shrimp fried rice on a sweeter side.
 Feel free to add a pinch of sugar; you can adjust the amount of sugar based on your taste preferences.
 You can add oyster sauce if you want an extra flavor boost for a "fishy-like flavor."